mattkrick/meteor-leaflet-maps/README.md

 Leaflet, now with lazy loading &amp; namespacing!

 ### Reasons to use:
- - Pulls files from the leaflet CDN, not your local copy
+ - Pulls files from the leaflet CDN, or your local copy (faster for dev on local box)
  - Can choose different versions manually (great in case I'm slow to update or if there's a regression)
  - Only loads when you need it
  - Supports multiple maps